tferrari92/automate-all-the-things/README.md

 5. Select "Existing Azure Pipelines YAML file".
 6. Under "Branch" select "main" and under "Path" select "/azure-devops/01-deploy-argocd.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the previous pipeline.
-11. Click on "Run".
+8. Click on "Run".
-11. When it's done, the access file will be exported as an artifact.
+9. When it's done, the access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <br/>
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>
 <br/>

+10. You can now access the ArgoCD UI, where you should find one application running but in an "unhealthy" state.
+This is because we haven't built our app and pushed it to DockerHub yet.
+Let's take care of that next.

 <!-- 12.
 You might get a warning saying "This pipeline needs permission to access a resource before this run can continue".
 Click on "View" and "Permit". -->
 <!-- 9.
 Rename the pipeline to "deploy-argocd".
 On the Pipelines screen, click on the three-dot menu to see the Rename/move option. -->